mgorav/openfaas-springboot-graalvm/README.md

 # OpenFaas Template Spring Boot + GraalVM

-This is OpenFaas teamplate, which provides following environments:
+This is an OpenFaas template, which provides following environments:
 - spring boot
 - rsocket
 - GraalVM